Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 ## Asynchronous Read

 The GigaSpace interface supports asynchronous (non-blocking) read operations through the GigaSpace interface.
 It returns a [Future\<T\>](http://download.oracle.com/javase/6/docs/api/java/util/concurrent/Future.html) object, where T is the type of the object the request returns.
-Future<T>.get() can be used to query the object to see if a result has been returned or not.
+Future&lt;T&gt;.get() can be used to query the object to see if a result has been returned or not.

 Alternatively, asyncRead also accept an implementation of [AsyncFutureListener]({{% api-javadoc %}}/com/gigaspaces/async/AsyncFutureListener.html), which will have its `AsyncFutureListener.onResult` method called when the result has been populated.
 This does not affect the return type of the `Future<T>`, but provides an additional mechanism for handling the asynchronous response.